RaymondHojui/Steam-Review-Data-Analysis/README.md

 The **raw data** set is saved under `raw_reviews.csv` and the **cleaned data** set is saved under `reviews_cleaned.csv`

 <mark>⚠️Due  to legal and ethical reasons, the real Steam review data that had been extracted will not be included in this project. </br>
-The following is an example illustrating the structure and format of the `reviews_cleaned.csv` dataset used in this analysis </mark>
+The following is an example illustrating the structure and format of the `reviews_cleaned.csv` dataset used in this analysis for demonstration purposes; it does not contain real user data. </mark>

 | user_name    | recommend       | hours               | date              | review                                                                 |